 What is asylumconnect?

-AsylumConnect is a fiscally sponsored nonprofit creating the first website and mobile app to feature an online, centralized resource database for LGBTQ asylum seekers in the U.S. The AsylumConnect catalog helps persecuted LGBTQ people identify and access human needs resources upon their arrival in the U.S. Catalog v3.0 is currently live for: Seattle, WA and Philadelphia, PA.
+AsylumConnect is a fiscally sponsored nonprofit creating the first ever website and mobile app to feature an online resource database for LGBTQ asylum seekers in the U.S. The AsylumConnect catalog helps persecuted LGBTQ people identify and access verified human needs resources upon their arrival in the U.S. Catalog v3.0 is currently live for: Seattle, WA and Philadelphia, PA.

 Our long-term vision remains to scale the AsylumConnect catalog to all major U.S. cities and ultimately, streamline the safe integration of LGBTQ asylum seekers in the U.S.